-Rationale/ justification for Related Party Transactions with Inox Wind Limited (IWL), Holding and Promoter Company and Resco Global Wind Services Private Limited (RGWSPL) (In relation to S. No. 1 and 21 arises in future may avail financial support from IWL for which enabling approval is also being sought.
+Rationale/ justification for Related Party Transactions with Inox Wind Limited (IWL), Holding and Promoter Company and Resco Global Wind Services Private Limited (RGWSPL) (In relation to S. No. 1 and 2]

 To meet the customer's requirements and to achieve the overall business objectives, the Company frequently engages in agreements with its Holding and Promoter Company, IWL and fellow subsidiary, RGWSPL and/ with any of its wholly owned subsidiary to provide comprehensive solutions for wind farm development- supply of WTGs, EPC and O&M of wind power projects.